Welcome to David Clarke's home page.

 Research interests

-I am the developer and curator of the widely used magnetohydrodynamics (MHD) computer code, ZEUS-3D.
-With it, I and my students perform multi-dimensional simulations of fluid phenomena such as astrophysical jets.
+I am the developer of the widely used magnetohydrodynamics (MHD) computer code, ZEUS-3D, downloaded and used by hundreds of investigators worldwide.
+My own interest in computational MHD is performing multi-dimensional simulations of astrophysical jets.

-You can read more about my research interests here, consider graduate student projects here, and see a partial list of my publications here.
+You can read more about my research interests here and see a partial list of my publications here.

 Research-related web sites